 There are no costs for utilizing this website and we are committed to saving consumers money and helping you choose the best available plan.
 We understand that many consumers prefer to do business by phone or email, so our Agency is typically available on weekends and until midnight.
 We are indeed live persons!

 In a matter of moments, you can compare, save and apply online for affordable personal Indiana Marketplace plans, both on and off the Exchange.
-We try to make it easy to find the most popular private and self-employed medical coverage.
+We make it easy to find the most popular private and self-employed medical coverage.
 Purchasing a policy may not be as expensive as you think.
-There are many low cost policies that fit within your budget and give you the coverage you expect to have.
+There are many inexpensive policies that fit within your budget and give you the coverage you expect to have.
 Common expenses, such as office visits, Urgent-Care, ER and inpatient or outpatient claims, are covered with many possible deductible and copay options.

 We’ll review your current options and also keep you informed on statewide and national reform and how it could possibly reduce (or, unfortunately...increase) your rates.The State Exchange Marketplace provides a federal tax subsidy to help pay premiums.
 The amount of the subsidy is based on your total household income in conjunction with the Federal Poverty Level (FPL).
 We can easily and quickly calculate the amount you are eligible to receive.